 Assessments of economic capital requirements for risks associated with foreign exchange trading are calculated based on daily VaR measures.
-At March 31, 2015, global foreign exchange comprised approximately 70% of the trading book economic capital and the brokerage inventory held by Northern Trust's broker-dealer, Northern Trust Securities, Inc., comprised approximately 30%.
-The drivers of risk for global foreign exchange are interest rates and foreign exchange rates; the driver of risk for the brokerage inventory is interest rates.
+At June 30, 2015, global foreign exchange comprised approximately 45% of the trading book economic capital, the brokerage inventory held by Northern Trust's broker-dealer, Northern Trust Securities, Inc., comprised approximately 29%, and short-term trading positions held by the Bank comprised approximately 25%.
+The drivers of risk for global foreign exchange are interest rates and foreign exchange rates; the driver of risk for the brokerage inventory and short-term trading positions held by the Bank is interest rates.